SwifDoo PDF

 Solution 2.
 Set A Strong Password

-Changing password is a key step to stop Microsoft single use code emails.
+Changing passwords is a key step to stop Microsoft single use code email.
 It is advised to set a strong password and ensure its uniqueness.
 It is recommended that passwords contain upper and lower case letters, numbers, and special symbols.

 • Go to Microsoft security page: https://account.microsoft.com/security.